Authentication

 }Create two different OAuth applications in Google Cloud Console - one for production and one for development.
 Never use the same OAuth application for both environments as they require different callback URLs.

-4. Configure Credential Login
+Configure Credential Login

-To enable credential login, follow these steps to obtain client credentials:
+To enable credential login, follow these steps:

 - Follow the requirements of Email Configuration document to configure email service